-Avid trekkers and adventure junkies needn't be deterred - the Lumbini Circuit Trek offers a rewarding trek around more than 64 historical and archaeological sites around the area, including visits to villages where one can get an authentic experience of the local culture and hospitality.
-Diversity reigns supreme among the friendly villagers.
-Nature enthusiasts can spot exotic fauna like the Sarus crane, different owl species, the Indian spotted eagle and gyps.
+Avid trekkers can do the Lumbini Circuit Trek and witness 64 historical and archaeological sites around the area, including visits to villages where one can get an authentic experience of the local culture and hospitality.

 Free .
 Works Offline .
 Share Anywhere